Urinary tract infection (UTI) Overview

-For severe UTIs, hospitalization and treatment with intravenous antibiotics may be necessary.
-When recurrences are frequent or a kidney infection becomes chronic, your doctor will likely refer you to a doctor who specializes in urinary disorders (urologist) or a doctor whose specialty is kidneys (nephrologist) for an evaluation to determine if urologic abnormalities may be causing the infections.
+For severe UTIs, hospitalization and intravenous antibiotics may be necessary.
+When urinary tract infections are frequent or a kidney infection becomes chronic, your doctor will likely refer you to a doctor who specializes in urinary disorders (urologist) or a doctor whose specialty is kidneys (nephrologist) for an evaluation to determine if urologic abnormalities may be causing the infections.

 You can take steps to reduce your risk of urinary tract infections.
 Women, in particular, may benefit from the following:

 - Drink plenty of liquids, especially water.
 Cranberry juice may have infection-fighting properties.
 However, don’t drink cranberry juice if you’re taking the blood-thinning medication warfarin.
 Possible interactions between cranberry juice and warfarin can lead to bleeding.

 - Urinate promptly when the urge arises.
 Avoid retaining your urine for a long time after you feel the urge to void.